 (Oh, and the score by Oscar-winning score by Trent Reznor – including the now-iconic track “Hand Covers Bruise” – is one of the best soundtracks of the past decade, and that’s a fact.)

 1. A Few Good Men

 Could there really be any other choice for number one?

-Another successful pairing of Reiner and Sorkin, A Few Good Men elevates itself above the average courtroom drama thanks to top shelf performances by the entire cast – particularly stars Tom Cruise, Demi Moore, Jack Nicholson – and a screenplay dripping with tension and populated with engrossing characters.
+Another successful Reiner/Sorkin effort, A Few Good Men elevates itself above the average courtroom drama thanks to top shelf performances by the entire cast – particularly stars Tom Cruise, Demi Moore, Jack Nicholson – and a screenplay dripping with tension and populated with engrossing characters.

-Think about it: it’s set within a high stakes, politically charged environment, centres around a dilemma fuelled as much by morals as by anything else, and the ending, if not happy in the traditional sense, still possesses a distinctly uplifting vibe.
+In many ways, this tale of a young lawyer defending two marines accused of killing a fellow officer in a hazing exercise gone wrong is the definitive Sorkin story.
+It’s set within a high stakes, politically charged environment; it centres around a dilemma fuelled as much by morals as by anything else; and the ending, if not happy in the traditional sense, still possesses a distinctly uplifting vibe.

-The classic “You can’t handle the truth” scene has been referenced and parodied so often now that it’s easy to forget what a powerful bit of writing it is (particularly when thundered out by a snarling Nicholson), yet it’s the exploration of the true meaning of honour that takes place during the dénouement that really lingers.
+Admittedly, the iconic “You can’t handle the truth” monologue has been referenced and parodied so often now that it’s easy to forget what a powerful bit of writing it is (especially when snarled by Nicholson).
+Yet more than its bombastic speeches, what really lingers about A Few Good Men is its exploration of the true nature of honour and what it means to live by a code.